Chemical Management Guide

 What is a chemical?

-Why should we manage chemicals in our workplace?
+Why should companies manage chemicals in our workplace?

-Chemicals have physical, health and environmental hazards.
 If chemicals are not used, stored, and handled properly, they can cause injury, illness, disease, fire, explosions, or environmental effects.
 Having a chemical safety program in your workplace will reduce health and safety risks, lower environmental impact, and reduce operation costs.
-Recent statistics tell us that there are increasing numbers of occupational illnesses and fatalities, caused by exposure to chemicals in the workplace.
+Additionally, by identifying and limiting the use of prohibited and dangerous substances, companies can strengthen their competitive edge.
+Recent statistics tell us that there are increasing numbers of occupational illnesses and fatalities, caused by exposure to hazardous chemicals in the workplace.
 Work-related diseases are the main cause of occupational fatalities in all world regions.

 What are the 3 principles to managing chemicals?

-There are 3 common principles to managing chemicals:
+There are 3 common principles to managing chemicals in the workplace:

-3. Control the risk posed by the hazardous chemical
+- Control the risk posed by the hazardous chemical.

 What are the common themes to managing chemicals in the workplace?

-When managing chemicals in the workplace, it is important to know the hazards of the chemical, assess the risk of chemical exposure, and control the risk of the chemical hazard so you can safely manage any chemical you work with.
+When managing chemicals in the workplace, it is important to know the hazards associated with the chemical, assess the risk of chemical exposure, and control the risk of the chemical hazard so you can safely manage any chemical you work with.

 Chemical Management & Chemical Regulations by Countries

-Countries have regulations that guide the management of chemicals from production to disposal in the workplace and during transport to protect people and the environment.
+Countries have chemical safety regulations that guide the management of chemicals from production to disposal in the workplace and during transport to protect people and the environment.

 Chemical Management Regulations in Canada

-Canadian provinces and territories all have separate regulations that guide the management of chemicals, but there are common themes around protecting workers and protecting the environment across the country.
+Canadian provinces and territories all have separate safety regulations that guide the management of chemicals in the workplace, but there are common themes around protecting workers and protecting the environment across the country.
 Reviewing the regulations where you work is an important first step in chemical management.

 Chemical Hazard Identification and Creating a Chemical Inventory